drevops/vortex/.scaffold/docs/content/tools/doctor.md

 # Doctor

-The DrevOps Doctor is a standalone, self-contained script designed to inspect the current state of your DrevOps project.
+Doctor is a standalone, self-contained script designed to inspect the current state of your project.
 Its primary functions include checking project requirements and displaying system information.

 Also, it runs before and after you build the project with `ahoy build` to make